evanTheTerribleWarrior/doom-redis/README.md

 cp .env.example .env
 ```

-Modify `.env` if you are using an external Redis:
+Modify `.env` accordingly:

 ```
-REDIS_HOST=<redis domain>
-REDIS_PORT=<redis port>
-REDIS_PASSWORD=<redis password>
-SOUNDFONT=<soundfont file>
-PASSWORD=<Your password>
+REDIS_HOST=localhost
+REDIS_PORT=6379
+REDIS_PASSWORD=
+SOUNDFONT=gzdoom.sf2
+PLAYER_PASSWORD=default
+PLAYER_NAME=
+WAD_NAME=

 ```

+If you are using an external Redis instance please set the `REDIS_` values accordingly

+Please set `PLAYER_NAME` and `WAD_NAME` based on the player name you want and the wad name you have in the WADs directory that you want to use

-The `.env.example` file comes with a default `PASSWORD`.
+The `.env.example` file comes with a default `PLAYER_PASSWORD`.
 Add your own.
 This is an extremely simple way to avoid clashes e.g. when one player might set the same `playerName` as an existing one and mess up the stats.
 So you will need your own unique `playerName` which keeps things cleaner.

 Obviously this is a free repo with intention to have fun with a common Redis server, so it does not come with security-first principles!